jstedfast/MimeKit/FAQ.md

 }
 ```

-To forward a message by simply inlining the original message's text content, you can do something like this:
+To forward a message by inlining the original message's text content, you can do something like this:

 ```csharp
 public static MimeMessage Forward (MimeMessage original, MailboxAddress from, IEnumerable<InternetAddress> to)